stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/deploying_templates.md

 Anna wants to deploy a docker pull secret in her namespace.

-First Anna asks Bill, the cluster admin, to creates her a template of the secret:
+First Anna asks Bill, the cluster admin, to create a template of the secret for her:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1